Los Angeles Police Department: 1990s–2000s: Rodney King, LA riots, consent decree

 The Consent Decree Bureau was the LAPD bureau charged with overseeing this process.
 Until 2009, the commanding officer of the Consent Decree Bureau, a civilian appointed by the chief of police, was Police Administrator Gerald L. Chaleff.
 In 2006, the consent decree was extended by six years, as U.S. District Court Judge Gary Feess found that the LAPD had not implemented the reforms that it had committed to.
 The federal oversight of the LAPD was lifted in 2013.
 On July 10, 2005, while under the influence of alcohol and cocaine, Jose Pena took his 19-month-old daughter, Suzie, hostage in his home.
 After police arrived, Pena threatened to kill her and himself after firing at others earlier.
 SWAT officers were called in.
 After negotiations to try and release Pena's daughter were unsuccessful, four SWAT officers entered the home and, during a gunfight, both Mr. Pena and his infant daughter were shot and killed by SWAT team members.
 One officer was shot and wounded by Pena.
 Suzie Pena's death was the first death of a hostage ever in LAPD SWAT history and the LAPD was criticized for their actions.
 An independent board of inquiry later cleared the SWAT officers of any wrongdoing.
-A judge later dismissed a lawsuit by the mother of Suzie Pena on the grounds that the officers acted reasonably in the case and no negligence was involved.
+A judge later dismissed a lawsuit by the mother of Suzie Pena because the officers acted reasonably in the case and no negligence was involved.

 In 2003, the LAPD arrested Juan Catalan after a 16-year-old girl was shot dead.
 Catalan was sentenced to death after a witness stated that he looked like the killer.
 Catalan turned out to be innocent; it was footage shot for the sitcom Curb Your Enthusiasm which showed him at Dodger Stadium, showing him watching a baseball game with his family, that exonerated him.

 On May Day, 2007, immigrant rights groups held rallies in MacArthur Park in support of undocumented immigrants.
-The rallies were permitted and initially the protesters followed the terms of the permits but some of the protesters began blocking the street.
+The rallies were permitted and initially the protesters followed the terms of the permits, but some of the protesters began blocking the street.
 After warnings by the LAPD, the protesters failed to disperse and the rally was declared an unlawful assembly.
 The LAPD only announced the declaration of the unlawful assembly in English leading to confusion by some in the crowd who only spoke Spanish.
 Police officers held a line to prevent protesters from entering the street and did not disperse the crowd until rocks, bottles, and other objects began to be thrown at the police.
 The officers began slowly advancing and fired rubber bullets and used batons to disperse crowd members who refused to comply with police orders to leave the area.
 Police were heavily criticized for firing rubber bullets at some journalists and hitting some with batons who did not disperse along with the crowds.
 Seventeen officers and two sergeants of the metropolitan division were recommended for punishment by a department internal review for their actions in the incident.